-At December 31, 2016, the Bank held 68 securities, of which:
+At December 31, 2017, the Bank held 85 securities, of which:

-- One was a fixed-rate US Agency commercial MBS security in a loss position that had been in a loss position for less than twelve months. - Nineteen were variable-rate US Agency residential CMO securities in a loss position that had been in a loss position for less than twelve months, and five had been in a loss position for more than twelve months. - Seven were fixed-rate US Agency residential MBS securities in a loss position that had been in a loss position for less than twelve months. - One was a variable-rate US Agency commercial CMO security in a loss position that had been in a loss position for less than twelve months. - Nine were fixed rate obligations of states and political subdivisions in a loss position that had been in a loss position for less than twelve months investment.
-Because the decline in market value is attributable to changes in interest rates and not credit quality, and because the Bank has the ability and intent to hold those investments until a recovery of fair value, which may be maturity, the Bank does not consider these investments to be other-than-temporarily impaired at December 31, 2016.
+- One was a variable-rate US Agency commercial CMO security in a loss position that had been in a loss position for less than twelve months - Thirteen were variable-rate US Agency commercial CMO securities that had been in a loss position for more than twelve months. - One was a fixed-rate US Agency residential MBS security in a loss position that had been in a loss position for less than twelve months. - Seven were fixed-rate US Agency residential MBS securities in a loss position that had been in a loss position for more than twelve months. - Five were fixed-rate obligations of states and political subdivisions in a loss position that had been in a loss position for less than twelve months. - Nine were fixed-rate obligations of states and political subdivisions in a loss position that had been in a loss position for more than twelve months.

-The unrealized losses on the Bank's securities at December 31, 2016 were caused by interest rate fluctuations.
+The unrealized losses on the Bank's securities at December 31, 2017 were caused by interest rate fluctuations.
 In the case of the U.S. Agency securities, the contractual cash flows of these investments are guaranteed by an agency of the U.S. government.
-It is expected that the securities will not be settled at a price less than the amortized cost of the Bank's
+It is expected that the securities will not be settled at a price less than the amortized cost of the Bank's investment.
+Because the decline in market value is attributable to changes in interest rates and not credit quality, and because the Bank has the ability and intent to hold those investments until a recovery of fair value, which may be maturity, the Bank does not consider these investments to be other-than-temporarily impaired at December 31, 2017.